 Specific information on the investment advisory fees payable to RiverFront under a wrap fee program will be provided by the applicable Sponsor Firm.
 For information on the asset-based fees charged by the Sponsor Firm, clients should consult with the Sponsor Firm or refer to the Sponsor Firm’s Wrap Fee Program Brochure (also known as ADV Part 2A Appendix 1).

-Advantage and ETF Advantage UMA/MDP Wrap Fee Programs
+Advantage and ETF Advantage UMA/MDPs

 RiverFront has agreements with certain Sponsor Firms to provide model portfolios to UMA and MDP clients for a negotiated fee.
 Under these arrangements RiverFront will not have any direct agreement with the client.
-RiverFront’s advisory fees are negotiable and will vary from program to program, but typically do not exceed 0.40% per year on the value of the client assets in the wrap fee program.
+RiverFront’s advisory fees are negotiable and will vary from program to program, but do not exceed 0.40% per year on the value of the client assets in the wrap fee program.
 RiverFront’s fees are generally charged quarterly in advance based on the market value of a client’s assets under management at the end of the prior calendar quarter.
-These fees are typically deducted directly from a client’s account per their agreement with the Sponsor Firm.
+These fees are typically deducted by the Sponsor Firm directly from a client’s account per their agreement with the Sponsor Firm.
 For information on the specific billing schedule that would be applicable to an account, please contact your Financial Advisor.

 Please note that in the case of tax loss harvesting for RiverShares SMA clients, RiverFront will use third-party ETFs as tax loss position placeholders for the Eligible ETFs.
 The third-party ETFs used for this purpose may cause clients to incur additional fees, expenses, and risks.
 This and all other tax loss harvesting is a client-directed activity and performed only per the request of individual clients or their financial advisors.
-Clients should speak with their financial advisors and/or tax professionals for more information.
+Clients should speak with their financial advisor and/or tax professional for more information.

 Additional Fees and Expenses